RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 You can also notify the TA, ask on discord what you missed.

 Please do not email me asking for a private tutorial if you don't attend class.
+You may always come to office hours and ask questions, that's what office hours are for.
 Students who ignore this will receive a warning the first time.
 Then a negative mark.

 ## IMPORTANT DATES